Report a problem with your pay

 Step 3: Track your pay issue in MyGCPay

-If you submitted a PAR, you can track it by logging in to the MyGCPay web application.
+If you submitted a PAR, you can track it by logging in to the MyGCPay application (accessible only on the Government of Canada network)

 If you do not have access to the Compensation Web Applications or the MyGCPay web application on the Government of Canada network, contact the Client Contact Centre at 1-855-686-4729 (in Canada or the United States) or 1-506-424-4330 (outside Canada and the United States).